 One of the most well-concealed cemeteries in the township is located on a hill south of Sand Brook.
 It is usually identified as the Rake Cemetery (rather than Burying Ground), perhaps because it contains a fairly large number (at least for our neck of the woods) of seemingly unrelated families.
 I have been trying to determine what makes a cemetery different from a burying ground or graveyard.
+Some readers may find this post a little spooky and uncanny, but let me remind you that some of the best mystery games involve graveyards.
+I recommend trying out the most mysterious themed slots games at some of the best legal French casino sites presented at http://casinofrance.legal/casino-france-legal.html.
+You will be both entertained and startled by the most impressive slots games.
 Readers of my other posts may have noticed that I have not been too strict about which term I use, and after some cursory study of the subject on the internet, I am not much wiser than when I started.
 Generally speaking, burying grounds tend to refer to family plots on private property while cemeteries accommodate many different families in a more public setting.
 A graveyard seems to refer to any kind of burial place, but originally meant a yard adjacent to a church.

 Back in the 19th century, when lumbering had cleared nearly every tree from the fields and hedgerows, the Rake Cemetery was probably completely open and exposed, which is characteristic of a public cemetery.
 There was probably a beautiful view toward the Sourland Mountains.
 The various names of those buried here seem to suggest a fairly large group of unrelated people.
 Perhaps that is why it came to be known as Rake Cemetery.
 I will follow the common usage, but it looks as if many of those buried here were in fact related to each other.